Your website domain name is an asset – treat it as such.

 Create a file for your domain name or names if you have more than one.
 The file should contain the following information:

 • The online location where you purchased the domain name.
-If you are without this information, http://www.internic.net/whois.html can help you track down the online business your domain was registered, what the current contact and management information looks like, when your domain name was registered, and when it is set to expire.
+If you are without this information, http://www.internic.net/whois.html can help you track down the online business your domain was registered with, current contact and management information, when your domain name was registered, and when it is set to expire.

 • The username and password of the place of domain registration, including the recovery email on record.
 This allows you to access, manage, and renew/delete the domain.